jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

   - **Motor Vehicle Account Residual levy** means the levy payable under section 214(3)
   - **motor vehicle injury** has the meaning set out in sections 29 and 35
   - **New Zealand** has the meaning set out in section 16
-  - **New Zealand superannuation qualification age** ,—irrespective of whether or not the particular person qualifies for New Zealand superannuation at that or any other age.
+  - **New Zealand superannuation qualification age** ,—irrespective of whether or not the particular person qualifies for New Zealand superannuation at that or any other age
     (a) for a person born before 1 April 1936, means the appropriate age set out in section 3 of the Social Welfare (Transitional Provisions) Act 1990 (before its repeal):
     (b) for any other person, means the age specified in section 7 of the New Zealand Superannuation and Retirement Income Act 2001,—
   - **non-earner** means a natural person who is not an earner